 To start to answer this question, let’s first take a look at user accounts.
 These accounts are accessed by a human user, often using an email address and password associated with the account.
 Access to user accounts is specific to the user and is not shared with anyone else.
 A user account will have limited permissions (of “privileges”) granted to it, to enable the user to work according to their role.
 If PAM (Privileged Access Management) and IAM (Identity and Access Management) have been tightly structured, a cyber threat actor that infiltrates a user account will find it harder to quickly move laterally across the business network.
 We previously discussed the emphasis that insurers are placing on PAM and IAM here.

 Service accounts are “non-human” accounts (not specific to an individual human user).
 Service account IDs are associated with applications or virtual machines.
 Whilst there is an email address assigned to a service account, these accounts can only be authenticated with a long, complex key rather than a password, and login can not be completed via a browser.

 Used widely throughout an organization’s operating systems, they execute vital, automated business activities and other processes on behalf of a user account.
-Since they perform specific tasks, they typically have more privileges than a “normal”, human user and therefore are granted greater access to business-critical applications and data.
+Since they perform specific tasks, they typically have more privileges than a “normal”, human user.
+Therefore, service accounts are granted greater access to business-critical applications and data.